walcher/me.rahul.plugins.sqlDB.Copy/README.md

-This is a copy of the original plugint, i have just uploaded to my profile to maintain version installed on my project.
+This is a copy of the original plugin, i have just uploaded it to my profile to maintain version installed on my project.

 cordova-plugin-dbcopy
 =====================